jubayerarefin/typeit/README.md

 - [Limitations](#limitations)
 - [Contributions](#contributions)

-### Description
-A lightweight jQuery plugin that outputs text like it's being typed.
-It allows you to type single strings, multiple strings that stack, multiple strings that delete & replace each other, and even HTML tags &amp; entities.
-You can also loop strings or sets of strings continuously.

 ### Some of the Perks
+* Start typing only when your element is in the viewport.
-* Capable of looping your string(s).
+* Loop your string(s).
 * Features JavaScript fallback / SEO optimization option for your strings.
 * Multiple easy ways to set up & initialize.
-* Capable of handling several unique instances on a single page.
+* Handle several unique instances on a single page.
-* By default, handles HTML tags (including your custom classes, ID's, etc.) with ease.
+* Handle HTML tags (including your custom classes, ID's, etc.) and entities with ease.
+* Includes companion functions that can be chained for fine tuning your typing.
 * Supported by jQuery 1.8.0 or higher.
-* Lightweight. (~3.5kb, single JavaScript file)
+* Lightweight. (< 5kb, single JavaScript file)

 ### Demo
 Checkout several demos and a sandbox where you can try it out at <a href="http://macarthur.me/typeit">macarthur.me/typeit</a>.